5 Questions to Ask Before Surgery

 With TUIP, there is much less risk of retrograde ejaculation compared with TURP.
 However, it usually gives you symptom relief equal to TURP.

 One possible downside: Some men need a repeat TUIP.
-Doctors decide which to use based mainly the prostate's size and shape.
+Doctors decide which to use based mainly on the prostate's size.

 Laser surgery.
 A doctor uses laser energy to kill off prostate tissue and shrink the gland.
-This may not be work on larger prostates.
+This may not be as effective on larger prostates.